 Help your students increase retention and strengthen the classroom community with this fun, team-oriented vocabulary game!
 By creating their own cards, students have a greater opportunity to internalize new information and get actively engaged in the entire learning process.

 - Play the Flashcard Factory game

 - Choose your final flashcard set

-Go to Pear Deck and log in as a teacher to open your Pear Deck Home.
-Please note: You must use a Google account to play the Flashcard Factory game at this time!
-When you reach Pear Deck Home, click Start a Vocab List:
+- Go to Pear Deck and log in as a teacher.
+Or simply open your Pear Deck Home.
+Please note that you must log in with a Google account to play the Flashcard Factory game.

 The Flashcard Factory is most fun when you project the game in front of the room.
 It's not technically necessary though, so if you don't have a projector, no worries.